Exploring Frederik Meijer Gardens in Grand Rapids, MI

 The Meijer Gardens Sculpture Park features works by world-renowned artists such as Auguste Rodin, Dale Chihuly, and Edgar Degas.
 Many sculptures are spread throughout the entire campus, but most are collected in this specific area.
 Paved pathways allow you to wander as much as you want and explore at your own pace through fields, woods and waterways.

-On my most recent visit to Meijer Gardens this past summer, a close friend and I took our teen daughters.
+On one visit to Meijer Gardens, a close friend and I took our teen daughters.
 With older kids, we could explore further and more in depth than when they were younger, and the girls loved posing for selfies and taking photos and videos to share on social media.

 There’s a lot to see here, both manmade and in nature.
 In one portion of the sculpture park, waterfalls flow into a large koi pond where you can simply sit and relax at your leisure.
 You never know what to expect around the next bend – beautiful foliage or incredible works of art that you can walk right up to.